 However, they can vary in length.
 Some teachers will create a storyline to cover a single unit.
-Others may be able to create a semester or year-long storyline to weave together multiple units.
+And, some may create mini-storylines to cover content for a week or two.
+Others create a semester or year-long storyline to weave together multiple units.
+For example, look at the California Framework for Science.
+They have a year-long storyline for each grade level.
+One topic leads to the next.

 Are storylines different than phenomena?

-This question came from the NGSS Newbies Facebook page.
 Yes, storylines and phenomena are different.
 But we never talk about one without the other.
+That’s why we suggest that you understand phenomena before attempting to build a storyline.

 Phenomena cause students to wonder and asked questions.
+Then, they investigate these questions as they move through the storyline.
 These questions are investigated as students move along your storyline.
 Through the storyline, students make sense of phenomena.

 Can I use a storyline created by someone else?

-Storylines can be shared between sites, districts, and created by publishers.
+Storylines can be shared between sites, and districts, and created by publishers.
 However, this implies a storyline will be meaningful to all students, regardless of location, interest, or other characteristics.
+This is one of the reasons why published curriculum sometimes misses the mark.
+To learn more about this, check out this episode.

-Storylines help to connect the content that they are learning to the real-world.
+Storylines help to connect the content students are learning to the real world.
 The scenarios presented are most effective when they relate directly to student lives.
 This makes it difficult to build storylines that are one-size-fits-all.

 Why are storylines important?